digshare/rtf-readme/README.md

 This project contains two parts: vscode extension named "rtf-README" and cli named "rtfr".

+This project is used to hint users to read README files when they read or change the files that the README has some information for.

+To test this project, create a project.
+Add a README.md and "README pattern"(the format is shown below) into the README.md.
+Then commit the README file by user 'A'.
+Then, use user 'B' which is different from user 'A'.

+- To test exetions, open the file in vscode that is contained in "README pattern" added in the README.md previously.
+Check whether the extension hints you.
+- To test CLI, you use the command to check whether the CLI would report errors about the README.md and the files contained in "README pattern".

 ## Features

-### 1. Vscode extension.

-This extension is used to help users find files changed while the README concerning this file is not read.

-#### README pattern：
+#### README pattern format:

 [1] `<!-- README packages/**/*.ts -->`